ralna/GALAHAD/doc/C/rst-dir/trb_functions.rst

 		  Possible exit values are:

+		  * **0**
-		  * 0. The run was successful
+                    The run was successful

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**
-		  * -3.
-The restriction n > 0 or requirement that type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal' or 'absent' has been violated.
+                    The restriction n > 0 or requirement that type contains its relevant string 'dense', 'coordinate',
+                    'sparse_by_rows', 'diagonal' or 'absent' has been
+                    violated.

-		  * -7.
+		  * **-7**
                     The objective function appears to be unbounded from below

-		  * -9.
+		  * **-9**
                     The analysis phase of the factorization failed; the return status from the factorization package is given in the component inform.factor_status

-		  * -10.
+		  * **-10**
                     The factorization failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -11.
+		  * **-11**
                     The solution of a set of linear equations using factors from the factorization package failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -16.
+		  * **-16**
                     The problem is so ill-conditioned that further progress is impossible.

-		  * -18.
+		  * **-18**
                     Too many iterations have been performed.
 This may happen if control.maxit is too small, but may also be symptomatic of a badly scaled problem.

-		  * -19.
+		  * **-19**
                     The CPU time limit has been reached.
 This may happen if control.cpu_time_limit is too small, but may also be symptomatic of a badly scaled problem.

-		  * -82.
+		  * **-82**
                     The user has forced termination of solver by removing the file named control.alive_file from unit unit control.alive_unit.

+		  * **2**
-		  * 2. The user should compute the objective function value :math:`f(x)` at the point :math:`x` indicated in x and then re-enter the function.
+                    The user should compute the objective function value
+                    $f(x)$ at the point $x$ indicated in x and then re-enter the function.
 The required value should be set in f, and eval_status should be set to 0.
-If the user is unable to evaluate :math:`f(x)` for instance, if the function is undefined at :math:`x` the user need not set f, but should then set eval_status to a non-zero value.
+If the user is unable to evaluate $f(x)$ for instance, if the function is undefined at
+                    $x$ the user need not set f, but should then set eval_status to a non-zero value.

+		  * **3**
-		  * 3. The user should compute the gradient of the objective function :math:`\nabla_x f(x)` at the point :math:`x` indicated in x and then re-enter the function.
+                    The user should compute the gradient of the objective function $\nabla_x f(x)$ at the
+                    point $x$ indicated in x and then re-enter the function.
 The value of the i-th component of the g radient should be set in g[i], for i = 0, ..., n-1 and eval_status should be set to 0.
-If the user is unable to evaluate a component of :math:`\nabla_x f(x)` for instance if a component of the gradient is undefined at :math:`x` -the user need not set g, but should then set eval_status to a non-zero value.
+If the user is unable to evaluate a component of $\nabla_x f(x)$ for instance if a component of the gradient is undefined at $x$ -the user need not set g, but should then set eval_status to a non-zero value.

+		  * **4**
-		  * 4. The user should compute the Hessian of the objective function :math:`\nabla_{xx}f(x)` at the point x indicated in :math:`x` and then re-enter the function.
-The value l-th component of the Hessian stored according to the scheme input in the remainder of :math:`H` should be set in H_val[l], for l = 0, ..., ne-1 and eval_status should be set to 0.
-If the user is unable to evaluate a component of :math:`\nabla_{xx}f(x)` for instance, if a component of the Hessian is undefined at :math:`x` the user need not set H_val, but should then set eval_status to a non-zero value.
+                    The user should compute the Hessian of the objective function $\nabla_{xx}f(x)$ at the point x
+                    indicated in $x$ and then re-enter the function.
+The value l-th component of the Hessian stored according to the scheme input in the remainder of $H$ should be set in H_val[l], for l = 0, ..., ne-1 and eval_status should be set to 0.
+If the user is unable to evaluate a component of $\nabla_{xx}f(x)$ for instance, if a
+                    component of the Hessian is undefined at $x$ the user need not set H_val, but should then set eval_status to a non-zero value.

+		  * **6**
-		  * 6. The user should compute the product :math:`u = P(x)v` of their preconditioner :math:`P(x)` at the point x indicated in :math:`x` with the vector :math:`v` and then re-enter the function.
-The vector :math:`v` is given in v, the resulting vector :math:`u = P(x)v` should be set in u and eval_status should be set to 0.
-If the user is unable to evaluate the product for instance, if a component of the preconditioner is undefined at :math:`x` the user need not set u, but should then set eval_status to a non-zero value.
+                    The user should compute the product $u = P(x)v$ of their preconditioner $P(x)$ at the point x indicated in $x$ with the vector
+                    $v$ and then re-enter the function.
+The vector
+                    $v$ is given in v, the resulting vector
+                    $u = P(x)v$ should be set in u and eval_status should be set to 0.
+If the user is unable to evaluate the product for instance, if a component of the preconditioner is undefined at $x$ the user need not set u, but should then set eval_status to a non-zero value.

 	*
 		- eval_status